Conditions for separability in multiqubit systems with an accelerating qubit using a conditional entropy: Abe-Rajagopal -conditional entropy

 Here $\Tr $ denotes the trace of the corresponding density matrix.
-However, this non-additivity condition is violated by the state $\rho_{XY}$ when subsystems $X$ and $Y$ exhibit long-range interactions, such as strong entanglement, which persists even when they are spatially separated.
-To address this, a conditional form of Tsallis entropy was introduced by Abe et. al. \cite{abe2001nonadditive}.
-This Abe-Rajagopal $q$-conditional entropy is defined as
+However, this non-additivity condition is violated by the state $\rho_{XY}$ when subsystems $X$ and $Y$ exhibit long-range interactions, such as entanglement, which persists even when they are spatially separated by long distance.
+To address this, a conditional form of Tsallis $q$-entropy was introduced by Abe et al. \cite{abe2001nonadditive} called the Abe-Rajagopal $q$-conditional entropy and is defined as

 where $ S^T_q(\rho_{XY}) $ and $ S^T_q(\rho_{Y}) $ denote the Tsallis $ q $-entropies associated with the composite system $ \rho_{XY} $ and its subsystem $ \rho_{Y}$.
 The computable form of this conditional entropy for any bipartition $ X:Y $ in a multiqubit state can be obtained by plugging in the Eq.~(\ref{eq:Tsallis}) in Eq.~(\ref{eq:AR}) and is given by